~ Down Syndrome ~

 Down syndrome is named after John Langdon Down, the British physician who described the syndrome in 1866.
 The condition was clinically described earlier by Jean Etienne Dominique Esquirol in 1838 and Edouard Seguin in 1844.
 Down syndrome was identified as a chromosome 21 trisomy by Dr. Jérôme Lejeune in 1959.
 Down syndrome can be identified in a newborn by direct observation or in a fetus by prenatal screening.
 Pregnancies with this diagnosis are often terminated.
 We hope to be able to eliminate terminations after our research and treatments are verified.

-For additional information follow the following three links:
+For additional information follow the links:

 - The Science of Precursor Stem Cell Therapy